 Stackato's polyglot and infrastructure agnostic capabilities help you avoid vendor lock-in with any infrastructure or cloud provider.
 In addition, you're never locked-in to Stackato either.
 You can export all data from Stackato at any time in standard formats (as well as import data into Stackato).

-Get applications to market faster: Simply push from the desktop using the Stackato Client CLI, deploy from Komodo IDE or Eclipse STS, or deploy directly from the App Store.
-Stackato automatically configures the environment and required dependencies and deploys your application to a Stackato DEA.
+Get applications to market faster: Simply push from the desktop using the Cloud Foundry or Stackato CLI, deploy from Komodo IDE or Eclipse STS, or deploy directly from the App Store.
+Stackato automatically configures the environment and required dependencies and deploys your application to a Docker container in a Stackato DEA.

 Stackato saves you time and money and allows you to get your application to market faster by enabling an IT-as-a-Service model that features automatic middleware configuration and scaling capabilities.